bobbingwide/wp-top12/readme.txt

 1. wp-top12 in action - no not really

 == Upgrade Notice ==
+= 1.0.0-alpha-20191216 =
+Updated to make it easier to generate the Top 12 blog post

+= 1.0.0-alpha-20191213 =
+Needs admin/oik-activation.php in order to report dependency on oik

 = 1.0.0-alpha-20191119 =
 Updated extract file.
 Improvements to the wp-top12 shortcode for top-10-wp-plugins.com